UniversalRobots/Universal_Robots_ROS_Driver/README.md

 this.

-### I cannot get a realtime kernel running together with an NVIDIA graphics card
+### I cannot get a real-time kernel running together with an NVIDIA graphics card
-This is a known issue and unfortunately we don't have a solution for this.
+This is a known issue and unfortunately, we don't have a solution for this.
 The Nvidia kernel module seems to not compile with every kernel.
-We recommend to use a multi-machine ROS setup in this situation where a realtime-system is running the robot driver and a separate machine is performing the computations requiring the graphics card.
+We recommend using a multi-machine ROS setup in this situation where a realtime-system is running the robot driver and a separate machine is performing the computations requiring the graphics card.